Engineering Topological Phases Guided by Statistical and Machine Learning Methods: Data generation

 For simplicity we work with real features $\bvec{x} \in \mathbb{R}^{n_f}$.
 However, overlap integrals $t_{ij}$ are generally complex numbers, not necessarily real, therefore we impose a mapping $g: \mathbb{C} \rightarrow \mathbb{R}^2$ to obtain a real feature vector.
 For complex parameters natural choices are either $(\mathrm{Re}(x_i), \mathrm{Im}(x_i))$ or $(|x_i|, -i\log(x_i/|x_i|))$.
 Since we don't know a priori which is the better choice, we will use in what follows both mappings.
 For strictly real features we just take the real part of the definition above.

 In order to be as unbiased as possible we choose a uniform probability distribution for sampling our features.
 However, since we do not want to generate too many extremely unphysical data points, we set the sample space independently for each feature $x_i$ as $\Omega_\alpha = B_{\alpha|x_\mathrm{ref}^i|}(x^i_\mathrm{ref}) \subset \mathbb{C}$, where $B_r(x)$ denotes the solid sphere with radius $r$, centered at $x$.
 The external parameter $\alpha := r_i/x^i_\mathrm{ref}$ is the ratio between the spread of the data and the initial value, cf.~\figref{fig:distribution}.
 The probability density function (PDF) is then given by the uniform distribution on the sample space $\Omega_\alpha$ This choice guarantees our two requirements, namely being unbiased and, preserving at least some amount of physicality of our model given a proper choice of the reference point $x_\mathrm{ref}$.
+The term ``physicality" here refers to closeness to a known physically reasonable configuration, that for example corresponds to a material.
+If we sampled instead over arbitrary domains of values we would take into account only more of those data points that do not conform with a tight-binding representation (i.e.~long-ranged hoppings much larger than short-ranged).